Three Little Chickpeas

 southwest pasta with black beans, corn, red bell pepper, in a pan with a spoon

-It’s a fuss-free dinner made with mainly pantry-stable items, plus frozen spinach and red bell pepper (gotta get those veggies in).
-It’s quick, easy cleanup, and most of the items can be bought well in advance.
+It's a fuss-free dinner made with mainly pantry-stable items, plus frozen spinach and red bell pepper (gotta get those veggies in).
+It's a quick, easy cleanup, and most of the items can be bought well in advance.
 Just slice one red bell pepper, dump everything in a pot, simmer, and dinner is made!
+For another easy vegan pasta recipe, try lemon garlic tahini pasta.

 Jump to: